lsst-dm/dmtn-046/index.rst

 production starts.
 In particular, there are two very promising by-products of our research:

-- we co-initiated, co-founded, and helped bootstrap SciDB – a new open source shared nothing database system, and
+- we co-initiated :cite:`2008becla-dsj2`, co-founded, and helped bootstrap SciDB – a new open source shared nothing database system, and

 - we pushed the development of MonetDB, an open source columnar